TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/40 - Matthew/Matthew 26/Matthew 26.23.md

 ---

-And he answered and said, He that dipped his hand with me in the dish, the same shall betray me.
+He answered, "He who dipped his hand with me in the dish, the same will betray me.